openlab-at-city-tech/wp-grade-comments/readme.txt

 = 1.1.0 =
 * Allow grade and privacy to be edited when editing comment via Dashboard.
+* Allow non-instructors to see their own grades on Dashboard > Posts.

 = 1.0.2 =
 * Ensure that comment privacy is respected for trashed comments